 Make sure to double-check that your coconut water doesn't have added sugar (lots do!).
 I personally use Buddha coconut water or Taste Nirvana.

-Typically bright berries mix well with watermelon (strawberries and raspberries) along with tropical fruits like pineapple and mango as well as bananas.
+Typically bright berries mix well with watermelon (strawberries and raspberries), along with tropical fruits like pineapple and mango, as well as bananas.
 Each one will bring a different texture and flavor to the watermelon smoothie.

 Though fresh watermelon tastes great in smoothies, frozen watermelon brings a whole other element.
 It creates more of a refreshing, thick blend perfect on hot days.

-More Recipes You'll Love
+More Healthy Summer Recipes

-Watermelon Mint Smoothie
+Strawberry Watermelon Protein Smoothie (Dairy-Free)

 Equipment